kasun-buddhi/Note/daily notes/FPGA prototyping.md

 ## <u>Replicated Stucture</u>

-there are two well-patterned structure, cascadine chain or two-dimentional mesh. replicated structure can be desctribed by generated-for statement and procedural-for statemen
+There are two well-patterned structure, cascadine chain or two-dimentional mesh. replicated structure can be desctribed by generated-for statement and procedural-for statemen

 ### Generate-for statement